 SOTERA HEALTH SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Sotera Health Company - SHC

-NEW ORLEANS, Jan.
-27, 2023 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until March 27, 2023 to file lead plaintiff applications in a securities class action lawsuit against Sotera Health Company SHC, if they purchased or otherwise acquired the Company's shares (i) pursuant and/or traceable to the Company's November 2020 initial public offering (the "IPO"); (ii) pursuant and/or traceable to the Company's March 2021 secondary public offering (the "SPO," and together with the IPO, the "Offerings"); and/or (iii) between November 20, 2020 and September 19, 2022, inclusive (the "Class Period").
+/EIN News/ -- NEW ORLEANS, Jan.
+31, 2023 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until March 27, 2023 to file lead plaintiff applications in a securities class action lawsuit against Sotera Health Company (NasdaqGS: SHC), if they purchased or otherwise acquired the Company’s shares (i) pursuant and/or traceable to the Company’s November 2020 initial public offering (the “IPO”); (ii) pursuant and/or traceable to the Company’s March 2021 secondary public offering (the “SPO,” and together with the IPO, the “Offerings”); and/or (iii) between November 20, 2020 and September 19, 2022, inclusive (the “Class Period”).
 This action is pending in the United States District Court for the Northern District of Ohio.

 Get Help